Our Mission

 Taffie Matiure, Artistic Director & Co-Founder

-Dr. Sheasby Matiure, Teacher & Ancestor
+Dr. Sheasby Matiure, Visionary

 "He was a well-loved teacher and friend to many in all corners of the US.
 He was known for his immensely powerful singing voice, his strict concern for Shona pronunciation, and his “tough love” teaching style.